-Note: For all dissertation benchmarks, there is no course requirements in Canvas other than Dissertation submission and coordination with your Committee and Chair.
-Upon completion of this benchmark, the student will advance to the next stage in the dissertation process, EDUC 893 Dissertation III: Data Analysis and Presentation
+Note: For all dissertation benchmarks, there is no course requirements in Canvas.
+Upon completion of this benchmark, the student will advance to the next stage in the dissertation process, Dissertation Defense.

 Mission Statement for:

 Doctor of Education in Organizational Leadership for Adaptation and Change